Goals of RIG

 Step 1: Explore the college website

 Before submitting your preliminary application, you should look for faculty members you might like to collaborate with when you get to Rochester.
 You should not contact them directly in the preliminary phase.
-A wealth of information on the research our faculty members currently work on is available here.
+Learn about the research our faculty member currently work on.

 On your preliminary application, list names and current research projects of faculty you may like to work with to support your proposed work.

 Step 2: Make a list of possible faculty sponsors

 If your preliminary application is accepted and you receive a grant, you should begin to narrow and refine your search for a faculty sponsor.
 A good starting place is faculty members whom you may know, for example, instructors that you have had for a class.
 You could also ask Teaching Assistants (TAs) that you have had for a class to recommend possible sponsors.
 If your academic advisor is a faculty member, you could put her or him on your list, or just ask your academic advisor for suggestions.

 Finally, ask your friends for professors that they may know, either from a class or from some out-of-class experience, such as undergraduate research.
 Online, you can begin by searching the ILLIAD faculty interests database, the professors’ personal web pages (usually linked from the departmental web pages), and library online catalogs and databases.
 Your goal is to identify commonalities in your intellectual interests and to identify topics to discuss during your initial meeting.

 Step 3: Send emails

 Make sure you know something about the research interests of each possible sponsor on your list.
 You can use departmental web pages to discover details about a sponsor’s research.
 Your email should:

 - Indicate that you were awarded a RIG, with a brief description of the grant requirements

 - Describe your interest in the faculty member’s research